Mexico Field Trips, February and March 1980

 We

-didn’t conduct “tours” but split up in each town & wandered
+didn’t conduct “tours” but split up in each town and wandered

 around on our own.
 Paco said “if you buy something from someone,

-ask her to take you to her house & show you how she makes it.”.
+ask her to take you to her house and show you how she makes it.”.

 But more often than not, the invitation came spontaneously.